Star (TV series): Filming

 On May 4, 2016, it was announced that Charles Murray would serve as showrunner during its first season.
 On September 13, 2016, it was announced that Charles Pratt Jr. would replace Murray as the series' showrunner, following his decision to depart the series, due to creative differences.

 Following the conclusion of the show's first season, Pratt stepped down as showrunner and was subsequently replaced by Karin Gist.

 Cancellation and possible revival

 After the series was canceled by Fox in May 2019, fans began a #SAVESTAR campaign on social media platforms.
 Multiple petitions were created on websites such as change.org to save the show from cancellation, and these petitions have collectively gained over 100,000 signatures.
 On May 29, show creator Lee Daniels made an Instagram post saying "Fighting guys!
 Will know this week... or top of next!"
 The Hollywood Reporter reported that cable networks BET and OWN were possible contenders for picking up the show.
 However, on May 31, Daniels made another Instagram post stating that despite his efforts, he was not able to find another home for the show.

 In July 2019, Lee Daniels posted on his Instagram account that Star will receive a proper finale through a two-hour movie event.

+In February 2024, Lee Daniels responded to a lengthy viral social media post by Zoie Fenty, known popularly as @iamzoie, who expressed strong interests in the shows return due to the season finale being cut short without a resolve [quoting: "I NEED STAR BACK BECAUSE BAYYYYYY THE WAY I WAS INVESTED[.]” ].
+Many other commenters expressed the same over the years and made many post about the untimely cancellation.
+Lee stated on his post: "Love you for this.
+It is being written.
+I appreciate everybody's love!
+It's just taken me FOREVER cause I have other projects…It's crazy, I had NO IDEA when I created this show the response would be like this. #grateful."
+Also in an Instagram post made by Daniels himself in March 2024 while explaining about the challenges of completing his upcoming 2024 supernatural horror film The Deliverance, he hinted once again at STAR potential return stating "...and then I gotta worry about STAR, I gotta put a writer's room together so I could keep y'all off my ass about STAR...it's crazy."